gowrieswaran/cryptostar-dapp-ethereum/README.md

 # Build CryptoStar Dapp on Ethereum

-This project involves devoloping a Dapp on Ethereum network.
+This project involves creating a Dapp on Ethereum network.
 OpenZeppelin library is used to create the ERC721 token and put them on public Ethereum Networks.

 ## Tools required